-So, you’ve decided to do a little ghost hunting and now it’s time to find some equipment with that goal in mind.
-Before you buy, you may want to consider some things.
-Here are two pieces to check into:
+So, you’ve decided to do a little ghost hunting and now it’s time to find some ghost hunting equipment.
+Before you buy, you may want to consider a few things.
+Let’s start with these following two pieces:

 Infrared Camera or Thermal Imaging Camera– the basics

-In doing some research about Infrared Camera, also known as, Thermal Imaging Camera I learned a great deal regarding what is myth and what is reality.
+In doing some research about Infrared Cameras, also known as, Thermal Imaging Cameras, I learned a great deal regarding what is myth and what is reality.

 First, they are surface detecting only, this means they do not have the ability to “see” what is behind the wall or door; the image you would see is the temperature difference between what is in front of the wall or door.

-Third, when looking to purchase one, the ads will tell you that you have to have this or that level of sensitivity for the “best” image, which of cause comes at a higher price.
-This is not really the case.
+Third, when looking to purchase one to add to your ghost hunting equipment be aware.
+The ads will tell you that you need this or that level of sensitivity for the “best” image which, of course, comes at a higher price.
+It’s not really the case.
 Most cameras have the ability to show images that are just .1c or 1.8f different in temperature.
 Also, they cost too much.
 You can find good ones new for under $1,000 or used for under $500.

-When building your tool kit for ghost hunting, this is the number one tool to have.
+When building your repertoire of ghost hunting tools, this is the number one it require to have.
 They range from around $20 to over $100.
 But before you buy think about features.

 Here, I would suggest going with a higher quality product, one that has some or all of the following features.

 1.)
 High quality microphone, if it has two even better.
 This gives you the clarity of sound recording.
 This is what will make or break a quality EVP session.

 2.)
 The ability to download your recordings to a PC or Mac device for analyzing.